 Those words of advice were part of the welcome given student athletes by Nate Cole, director of athletics at Edison Community College on Tuesday.

 Cole, along with his coaches, met with the many of the 80 student athletes who have signed to play sports for the Edison Chargers this year as they prepare to begin fall quarter next month.

 Like freshman college students everywhere, Edison student athletes are making the transition from high school student to college students, as well as athletes.
 Cole emphasized that Charger student athletes represent Edison Community College not only on the field of play, but also when they are out in the community.

 The AD stressed to those in attendance that academics are their primary concern.
 “What is the first word in ‘student athlete?”
 Cole asked.

-Tuesday’s meeting also gave the athletes an opportunity to get to know one another, as well as their coaches.
+Tuesday’s meeting also gave student athletes an opportunity to get to know one another, as well as their coaches.

-Following a group meeting and welcome by Cole, those in attendance separated by teams to complete paperwork.
+Following a group meeting and welcome by Cole, student athletes separated by teams to complete paperwork.
 They also had photos taken.

-Additional meetings were held to discuss tutoring followed by team-by-team time with Edison Academic Liaison Amber Selhorst.
+Additional meetings were held to discuss tutoring following by team-by-team time with Edison Academic Liaison Amber Selhorst.